blowb/blowb-doc/install-internet-service-docker/piwik.rst

    Set up the LDAP server connection.

-Change the "User ID Field" to `cn` as shown in :num:`figure #piwik-ldap-uid`, then click the save below it.
+Change the "User ID Field" to `cn` as shown in :numref:`piwik-ldap-uid`, then click the save below it.

 .. _piwik-ldap-uid: